KittyGiraudel/site/_posts/2014-07-16-automating-css-animations-with-sass.md

 }
 ```

 All we have left is outputing what Harry calls _an halfway frame_ to add a little blur effect.
-Then again, we'll use his formula to compute the keyframe selectors:
+Then again, we’ll use his formula to compute the keyframe selectors:

 ```scss
 $halfway-frame: $i * ($x / 1%) + ($i - 1) * $y + ($y / 2);